Article

 Covered events

-Covered events are specific types of events that are listed in the indemnification clause.
+Covered events are specific events or specific types of events listed in the indemnification clause.
 They can vary according to the particulars of the transaction and are subject to negotiation.
 The most common covered events are:

 • Breach of contract